ThatGarlicDude/ROMLister/INSTALL.md

 # How to Install

-Installing *ROMLister* is very simple to do.
+Installing *RomLister* is very simple to do.
 Here are the things to follow to build the project.

 ## Requirements